rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/4. Designing data architectures for scalability and flexibility/elearning.md

 At scale, things fail - network outages, API timeouts, malformed data.
 Build resilience by:
 - Implementing retry logic with exponential backoff.
 - Ensuring idempotency in jobs so repeated runs don’t corrupt data.
+(Produces same result for example GET  - retrives data without changing state vrs POST isnt idempotent as creating two distinct records)
 - Using checkpointing in stream systems to resume from the last known good state.

 2. Decouple and buffer
+- Introducing message queues like Kafka or RabbitMQ allows for back-pressure handling and ensures that data isn’t lost if a downstream system fails temporarily

-4. Validate the data
+3. Validate the data
+Introduce data quality checks early and often:
+- Schema validation (e.g. using Great Expectations or custom logic).
+- Null checks, range validations, and duplicate detection.
+- Alerting on anomalies, like sudden drops in data volume.

 5. Test beyond unit tests